-But the reverse mortgage is not one-size-fits all, and what many people don’t know is there are several products to choose from, both under the Federal Housing Administration’s popular Home Equity Conversion Mortgage HECM program, as well as private loan options.
+But the reverse mortgage is not one-size-fits-all.
+Many people don’t know that there are several products to choose from, both under the Federal Housing Administration’s popular Home Equity Conversion Mortgage (HECM) and private loan options.

-For the last several years, the number of reverse mortgage products on the market has been limited to the government-insured HECM, and a very small handful of other loans for people with homes valued around $600,000 or more.
+For the last several years, the number of reverse mortgage products on the market has been limited to the government-insured HECM and a small handful of other loans for people with homes valued at around $600,000 or more.

-But recent changes to the Federal Housing Administration’s HECM are leading some lenders to revisit the opportunity for new jumbo reverse mortgages that will give borrowers even more options when it comes to tapping their home equity in retirement.
+Recent changes to the Federal Housing Administration’s HECM send some lenders to revisit the opportunity for new Non-FHA and jumbo reverse mortgages that will give borrowers even more options when tapping their home equity in retirement.

-The raise in the lending cap is temporary, however, and reverse mortgage lenders are seeing the point when loan limits retreat to their historic level as a chance to offer more products to borrowers whose homes are valued over the FHA lending limit.
+The rise in the lending cap is temporary, however, and reverse mortgage lenders are seeing the point when loan limits retreat to their historical level as a chance to offer more products to borrowers whose homes are valued over the FHA lending limit.

 What’s the difference?

 As with any FHA-insured loan, a HECM reverse mortgage falls under the government’s requirements when it comes to making the loan and then providing service to the borrower throughout the life of the loan.